MasterMobo/Programming-1-ASM3-MacroMano/README.md

 ## About

-Welcome to the Nacromano Port Management System!
-This project is a part of the Programming 1 course (COSC2081) and is developed by the talented team Nacromano.
+Welcome to the Portify!
+This project is a part of the Programming 1 course (COSC2081) and is developed by the Nacromano team.
 Our system is designed to streamline the management of ports, vehicles, and containers using Java.

 ## Important Links
 - Repository URL: https://github.com/MasterMobo/Programming-1-ASM3-MacroMano